Asquera/warden-hmac-authentication/README.md

 * URL-decode query parameters if required
 * If using query-based authentication: Remove all authentication-related parameters from the query parameters.
 * Sort all query parameters lexicographically by parameter name and join them, using a single ampersand (“&”) as separator
-* Append the query string using a single question mark (“?”) as separator
+* Append the query string using a single question mark (“?”) as separator unless the query string is empty

 ### Examples